 “Fine,” she snapped, in the awkward silence that followed, “I’ll never blow it again.
 Ok?”

-As their guests hooted and laughed, Mrs Waldron accepted high fives from the neighbours while even her husband was forced to smile sheepishly.
+As their guests hooted and laughed, Mrs Waldron accepted high fives from the neighbours while even her sheepish looking husband was forced to smile.